Faculty in Mathematics

 Faculty in Biology; Dean of Studies – STEM

 I was born and raised in Patna, India, and moved to New York in 2002 when I was 13 and have been a New Yorker since then, till I moved to the DMV area this past summer.
 I got my PhD from St. John’s University in 2018 in Biological Sciences.
 My doctoral research focused on studying the molecular mechanism of Transient Receptor Protein (TRP), a family of ion channels found all over the different parts of the body that are involved in sensing various sensations, ranging from pressure to heat (from food).
 During my doctoral studies, I took a year to teach at The NYC Charter High School at AECI in the South Bronx and loved the experience of working with high school-age students and bringing the accessibility of science closer to them.
-The experience of working with high school-aged students was enriching which led me to teach at the same high school and teach courses in Biology and Epidemiology and then college Forensic Science with a joint collaboration through Syracuse University.
+The experience of working with high school-aged students was enriching which led me to teach at the same high school and teach courses in Biology and Epidemiology and then college Forensic Science with a collaboration through Syracuse University.
 Along with teaching, I also introduced various STEM-focused after-school clubs to allow students to have access to science outside of the classroom.
-Outside the classroom, I enjoy reading books and attending book clubs, going on road trips with my family, and my personal mission to explore as many National Parks in the United States.
+Outside of the classroom, I enjoy reading books and attending book clubs, going on road trips with my family, and my mission to explore as many National Parks in the United States.

 Faculty in Mathematics

 Professor Liu was born in China and came to the US when he was six.
 He was raised in the DMV and has undergraduate degrees in Economics and Finance from American University.
 He spent most of his adult life in Los Angeles, California where he worked in finance, and later got his master’s in Applied Statistics.
-He moved back to the DMV in 2021 (during covid) to be closer to friends and family.
+He moved back to the DMV in 2021 (during COVID) to be closer to friends and family.
 He is currently teaching Geometry, Statistics, and Calculus at Bard.

 Faculty in Biology

 Daniel’s PhD is in Cellular, Molecular, and Biophysical Studies which he used primarily to study neuroscience and pharmacology.
-After a postdoc, at the NIH, Daniel spent 12 years at Winston-Salem State University where earned the rank of Associate Professor, including 3 peer-reviewed research papers.
+After a postdoc, at the NIH, Daniel spent 12 years at Winston-Salem State University and earned the rank of Associate Professor, including 3 peer-reviewed research papers.
 Afterward, Daniel was chair of the Department of Natural and Applied Sciences at Mount Ida College, before eventually coming to Bard.
 Daniel has over 20 years of teaching experience in all levels of biology and in many different topics which he uses to increase student interest, skills, and success.
 His favorite courses to teach at Bard have been Anatomy and Drugs and Brain.

 Faculty in Physics